MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-home.md

 ms.subservice: pbi-explore
 ms.search.form: Find your content ms.topic: conceptual
-ms.date: 12/02/2022
+ms.date: 01/17/2024
 LocalizationGroup: Get started
 ---
 # Find your dashboards, reports, and apps

 [!INCLUDE[consumer-appliesto-yynn](../includes/consumer-appliesto-yynn.md)]

-In Power BI, the term *content* refers to visuals, like apps, dashboards, and reports.
+In Power BI, the term *content* refers to visuals, apps, dashboards, and reports.
 Content is created by Power BI designers who share it with their colleagues.
 Your content is accessible and viewable in the Power BI service, and often the best place to start working in the Power BI service is from Power BI **Home**.

 ## Explore Power BI Home